zteoh/choretracker-react-starter/README.md

 ## Get information (like child name, task name and and chore information) to populate the table

 3. Create `chores` variable in the state.
-TODO: Explain what are states and props and the lifecycle methods
+Add the following statement and method in the `Chores` class.

     ```
     state = {